How Long Should Kids Brush Their Teeth?

 - Type of packaging.
 Some toothpastes for kids are in tubes while others are in standing tubes or pump dispensers.
 You’ve heard the adage about once toothpaste is out of the tube, you can’t put it back in.
 Which packaging will be easiest for your kids to use and result in the least amount of mess and waste?

 - Flavor.
-While most adults enjoy a minty fresh toothpaste, mint can be too strong or “spicy” for most kids.
+While most adults enjoy minty fresh toothpaste, mint can be too strong or “spicy” for most kids.
 That’s why you’ll see milder flavors that appeal to kids, such as bubble gum or strawberry.
 Don’t worry, though.
-Just because they are named for a candy or a sweet fruit doesn’t mean they are packed with sugar.
+Just because they are named for a candy, or a sweet fruit doesn’t mean they are packed with sugar.
 Your kid may be fooled, but you can rest assured the toothpaste is removing sugar, plaque, and food debris, not adding it.

 - Fluoride or no-fluoride.
 Most dentists recommend a fluoride toothpaste for daily use after your child is age 2 or above.
 However, some parents are concerned about too much fluoride, especially if they live in an area where tap water is fluoridated.
 Both fluoride and fluoride-free formulas are available.